Mikael-W/TS_Map_Faker/readme.txt

 ## Why that ?

-Great to discover interface, Class, vartiable, function and Good code practice in Typescript
+Great to discover interface, Class, variable, functions and Good code practices in Typescript